Location: Geneva, Switzerland, with regular travel, including to mine-affected countries

 - Working knowledge of Spanish, French, Arabic, Russian, Portuguese or another language practiced in mine-ERW affected countries;

-- Understanding and experience in mainstreaming gender and diversity considerations;
+- Understanding and experience in mainstreaming gender and diversity considerations • Ability to travel worldwide

-To apply please follow this link GICHD Job Application Portal and register your candidancy through the online platform.
-Your application must be presented in English and include a CV of maximum 5 pages, a letter of motivation, your earliest date of availability and any other additional material you wish to present in support of your candidacy.
+To apply please follow this link GICHD Job Application Portal and register your candidacy through the online platform.
+Your application should be presented in English and include a CV of maximum 3 pages, a letter of motivation, your earliest date of availability and any other additional material you wish to present in support of your candidacy.

 The GICHD implements a Gender and Diversity policy and is an equal opportunities employer.
 Applications are encouraged from women and men, nationals of mine-affected countries and individuals with a disability or special needs, who meet the above profile requirements.